TheDreamLabUK/website/public/data/workshops/workshop-00-infra/09_context_management.md

 Remember, sending project context to an AI is sending data.
 Using **local MCP (Model Control Protocol) servers, or none if using a direct API key, is good security practice** (Insight 7).
 Be cautious about sending sensitive information to unknown third-party AI endpoints.

 By internalising these strategies, your AI assistant can become a true collaborator on complex creative and technical projects.

+## PromptCode: Bridging Codebase and AI

+When your trusty code agent stumbles, PromptCode steps in as the ultimate rescue tool.
+Its unique strength lies in bridging the gap between your codebase and AI models, offering a structured, intuitive way to:

+*   Select specific files as context for your prompts
+*   Add custom instructions or use prompt templates for clarity
+*   Work with any AI model, even those tricky non-API ones
+*   This is most powerfully used by copying and pasting the whole project into Gemini AI Studio's latest and most powerful model, with temperature turned down low and all of the safguards set to zero in the settings.Be mindful that AI Studio, though a very useful tool, is sure to use your code in the training of Google AI models.

+Tailor PromptCode to your needs with these options:

+*   **Ignore Patterns:** Define which files to skip when selecting context (e.g., `node_modules/` or `.git/`).
+*   **Prompt Folders:** Point to directories housing your custom prompt templates for quick access (e.g., `.cursorrule`, `ai-docs`).

+### Installation

+You can install this extension from the Visual Studio Code marketplace.

 ### Further Reading
 *   For model capabilities and costs, see the [Google Gemini Pricing Page](URL_PLACEHOLDER_GEMINI_PRICING).